sperte/sperte.github.io/index.md

 ## What I know and do

 My core competencies are **software design, user experience design, and product management**.
-I'm a bit rusty with the actual tools (Photoshop, Sketch, typography, color, etc.) but can pick up and start using most modern software with ease.
+I'm fluent with most design tools (Photoshop, Sketch, typography, color, etc.) and can pick up and start using modern software with ease.
 Lately, my preferred tools have been words (written and verbal) and whiteboards.

 Because of my experience path, I lack some tactical skills common to trained managers.
 Like, I don't really know what scrum is, or how to create a gantt chart.
 But I make up for it with technical knowledge and intuition. **I know how to code** HTML and CSS (including SASS and LESS), and can at least do some damage with JavaScript.
 (I also git and grunt and all that.)